 Suppose our gluteal medius and minimus muscles cannot support our pelvic region in a single leg stance.
 In that case, we may put ourselves at risk of strain through the IT band, leading to discomfort and inflammation over time.

 Patellofemoral joint discomfort characterized by irritation of the knee cap is another frequent knee condition that can attribute to insufficient gluteal muscle strength.

 Weak gluteal muscles can cause the opposite pelvis to drop.
 This may lead to a chain of events in the lower limb.
 The inward rotation of the thigh (femur) and shin (tibia) bone are the chains of events.
 This will result in a drop arch on one side where the gluteal muscles are weak.

 As a result, small changes in our knee biomechanics may introduce abnormalities in the normal function of the knee cap, causing discomfort and irritation over time.

 It’s vital to note that there are various factors that can contribute to patellofemoral joint discomfort, and reduced gluteal strength is just one among them.

-To summarize, if the gluteals are weak, other muscles or tissues may be overwhelmed in a chain of events, as shown in the above examples.
+If the gluteals are weak, other muscles or tissues may be overwhelmed in a chain of events; as shown in the above examples.